FISCO-BCOS/FISCO-BCOS-DOC/3.x/en/docs/design/virtual_machine/wasm.md

    :header-rows: 1

    * - Type
-     - 描述
+     - Description
    * - i64
-     - Timestamp of the current block
+     - Timestamp of current block
 ```

 #### call

 **_ Description _**

-To initiate an external contract call, the byte sequence representing the call parameters needs to be stored in the virtual machine memory.。After calling this interface, the execution process is blocked until the external contract call ends or an exception occurs.。
+To initiate an external contract call, the byte sequence representing the call parameters needs to be stored in the virtual machine memory。After calling this interface, the execution process is blocked until the external contract call ends or an exception occurs。

 **_ Parameters _**